 Although the beach and waters of the Gulf are on the doorstep, there are two pools and a kids pool for anyone who doesn’t fancy getting sand under their toes.
 There’s also a fully equipped gym, a fitness and wellness club and a kid’s club to keep the little ones amused.

 My villa had a large lounge/kitchen area with plenty of comfortable couches and sliding patio doors out to the spacious deck and pool.
-The master bedroom was dominated by a huge king bed and giant flat screen TV.
+The master bedroom was dominated by a huge king bed and a giant flat-screen TV.

 The second restaurant at The Cove Rotana is Basilico, offering fine dining Mediterranean inspired cuisine.
 I sat outside high up on a terrace offering a fine view of the Gulf.
 It was a magical moment I have to confess.
 A crisp New Zealand Sauvignon Blanc, some fresh warm bread and a gentle breeze.